My Fight Philosophy

 FIGHT DIRECTOR (Stage)

-Casey is a Certified Instructor and Fight Director with Fight Director’s Canada, she is the first woman to be credited with Fight Direction at the Stratford Theatre Festival.
+Casey is a FDC Fight Master, as well as a Certified Instructor and Fight Director with Fight Director’s Canada.
+She is the first woman to be credited with Fight Direction at the Stratford Theatre Festival.

 Casey recently finished a Fight Director internship at Soulpepper Theatre where she worked on Incident at Vichy, 39 Steps, Hosanna, Noises Off, Waiting For Godot, Picture This and the remount of Kim’s Convenience in the 2016 and 2017 seasons.
 Other recent Fight Directing credits include Breathing Corpses (Coalmine Theatre), Crackwalker, Banana Boys (Factory Theatre), Scarberia (YPT), Hamlet (CanStage), Reckoning (Article 11).